Overview

 FAQ

-What does “data science” mean in this chapter’s context?Data science is a cross‑disciplinary practice that applies data engineering, descriptive statistics, data mining, machine learning, and predictive analytics to make data‑driven decisions and manage their consequences.
-The chapter focuses on solving business and scientific problems using these techniques.
+What does this chapter mean by “data science”?Data science is a cross‑disciplinary practice that uses data engineering, descriptive statistics, data mining, machine learning, and predictive analytics to drive decisions and manage their consequences.
+In this book it is applied to business and scientific problems, and success comes from measurable goals, sound methodology, collaboration, and repeatable workflows—not from any single tool.

 pro $24.99 per month